synera-ai/nextchat-local/docs/projects/active/v1/feature-example-user-authentication-feature-v1.0.0.md

 Research and planning phase completed, ready for implementation

 ### Description
-Currently in the idea stage, defining requirements and planning the authentication system architecture.
+Currently in the plan stage, with comprehensive research completed and detailed implementation roadmap ready.
+All planning deliverables are complete and the project is ready to move to implementation phase.

 ### Tasks
 - **AUTH-001**: Research authentication patterns and security best practices